renproject/ren-js/packages/ui/multiwallet-ui/README.md

 See the `/example` directory for a working example, or check the storybook as detailed below for further usage guides.

 ## Developing
+This library uses [TSDX](https://tsdx.io/) to bootstrap, build and run tests.
 ### Commands

 TSDX scaffolds your new library inside `/src`, and also sets up a [Parcel-based](https://parceljs.org) playground for it inside `/example`.